1994 Atlantic hurricane season: Tropical Depression Ten

 The remnants of Tropical Depression Eight persisted over the northwestern Caribbean in late September.
 Convection increased and organized after a tropical wave reached the area.
 A circulation soon developed within the low-pressure area.
 It was estimated that Tropical Depression Ten formed on September 29 at 0600 UTC.
 A reconnaissance aircraft did not indicate a closed circulation due to the proximity with Cuba, which caused difficulties with satellite intensity estimates.
 The system was relatively disorganized, potentially moving ashore in western Cuba near Cabo San Antonio.
 The tropical depression entered the Gulf of Mexico on September 30 as it turned to the northwest.
 On September 30 at 0600 UTC, the tropical depression attained its peak intensity, winds had reached 35 mph and the minimum central pressure had dropped down to 1004 mbar.
 The depression was soon becoming absorbed by a larger non-tropical system in the southern Gulf of Mexico.
 By 1800 UTC on September 30, Tropical Depression Ten had been completely absorbed by the non-tropical system.
 Initial predictions from the National Hurricane Center estimated that the depression would rapidly develop into a tropical storm.
 The depression dropped heavy rainfall in Cuba, reaching 12 in in a 24-hour period in Giron.
 Rainfall from the tropical depression in the Florida Keys was around 5 in.
-The remnants of the depression dropped heavy rains in Florida, causing $5 million in damage (1994 USD).
+The remnants of the depression dropped heavy rains in Florida.